 - Results from the CSI are based on what the student was experiencing on the day of the inventory.

 - A high score in the “Receptivity to Support Services” does not mean the student should go to that particular support service.
-A high score means the student is open and receptive to potentially seeking assistance in those areas if needed.
+A high score means the student is open and receptive to potentially seeking assistance in those areas.

-- Students with high scores on dropout proneness should be considered as having a pattern of intellectual and motivational traits that is loosely associated with dropping out, but which may or may not lead to actual dropout in any given case.
+- Students with high scores on dropout proneness should be considered as having a pattern of intellectual and motivational traits that is loosely associated with dropping out, but which may or may not lead to actual dropout in any given case (COR 101 Instructors receive this information).